ComposioHQ/composio/python/examples/advanced_agents/sales_kit/meeting_agent/readme.md

-# Lead Outreach Agent
+# Meeting Agent Guide

-This guide provides detailed steps to create a Lead Outreach Agent that leverages Composio, agentic frameworks such as LlamaIndex and ChatGPT to write personalised emails for your leads and send it to them instantly.
-Ensure you have Python 3.8 or higher installed.
+This guide provides detailed steps to create a Meeting agent that leverages Composio, agentic frameworks such as LlamaIndex, OpenAI and ChatGPT to create market research reports and performs research on trends and behaviours.

 ## Steps to Run